SAP/fundamental-ngx/NEW_COMPONENT.md

 ### Publishing and testing in external applications

-Before proceeding with creating a PR run `npm run build-pack-library` and test your changes in an external application.
+Before proceeding with creating a PR run `yarn run build` and test your changes in an external application.
 This will build the application and run `npm pack`.
 After it's done you can install this version of the library in any external application using `npm link` command.
 More details [here](https://docs.npmjs.com/cli/v8/commands/npm-link)